Learning and Recreation

-Your library offers general bookclubs, the Migi Yarns Young Women's Bookclub for Young Indigenous Women, a bookclub for people with a Vision Impairment and provides assistance to existing external groups.
+Your library offers general book clubs, the Migi Yarn Women's Book Club for young Indigenous women, a book club for people with a vision impairment and provides assistance to existing external groups.

-Visit our Bookclubs and Booktalks page for more information.
+Visit our Book Clubs page for more information.

 Tech Savvy Seniors